pierrediedhiou/cybersecurity-journey/glossary.md

 - **CTF** — Capture The Flag, a cybersecurity competition to practice hacking skills
 - **CVE** — Common Vulnerabilities and Exposures, a standardized ID for known vulnerabilities (ex: CVE-2024-3094)
+- **Cipher** — An algorithm or method used to convert plaintext into ciphertext and back.
+Usually developed by a mathematician
+- **Ciphertext** — The scrambled, unreadable version of a message after encryption.
+No information about the original plaintext should be recoverable without the key
+- **Cryptography** — The practice and study of techniques for secure communication and data protection in the presence of adversaries
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU